Ioannis Kouzeloglou

-Ioannis Kouzeloglou (alternate spelling: Giannis) (Γιάννης Κουζέλογλου, born on April 1, 1995) is a Greek professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the Euroleague.
+Ioannis Kouzeloglou (alternate spelling: Giannis) (Γιάννης Κουζέλογλου, born on April 1, 1995) is a Greek professional basketball player for Panathinaikos of the Greek Basketball League and the EuroLeague.
 Standing at 2.07 m (6'9½") tall, he plays at the power forward and center positions.

 Professional career

 Kouzeloglou started his basketball career in the Greek basketball academy Mantoulidis Schools.

 On September 3, 2014, he signed a four–year deal with the Serbian Adriatic League team Partizan.
 The Greek player spent the 2014–15 season playing mostly for Partizan's junior team, but he also managed to make four appearances with the first team.
 Kouzeloglou parted ways with Partizan on October 26, 2015.

 On October 28, 2015, he agreed to terms with the Greek Basket League club Apollon Patras, where played the next two seasons.

 On July 4, 2017, he signed with Lavrio.
 During the 2019–20 season, Kouzeloglou was named team captain.